Lucifer4255/affine-chatwoot-task/README.md

 - Tenant info is loaded dynamically on page load via `TenantProvider`
 - Based on `?tenant=` param or subdomain
 - Injects:
-  - Theme color via `--primary-color`
+  - Theme color via `Next-Themes`
-  - Logo in header
+  - Logo via avatar.tsx component(logos served in public folder)
   - Chatwoot widget using their JS SDK and widget token

 ---